eduardoboucas/jekyll-discuss-php/README.md

 ## Installation

 > Before you start the installation, you need to know the primary group of your web server's user.
-If you're using Apache, try `groups apache` our `groups www`.
+If you're using Apache, try `groups apache` or `groups www`.
 For these instructions, we'll use `apache` as the web server's group and `ec2-user` as the regular user.

 1) Install dependencies with Composer